Client Avoids Prison for Possession of a Bladed Article

 Paralegal

 Kara joined the firm in August 2024.
 She studied Law at the University of Lancaster and completed the BPC with a combined Master’s at the University of Law.
-Before joining, Kara volunteered at Advocate.
-She is dedicated to ensuring equal access to representation and supporting clients through every step of the process.
+Before joining, Kara volunteered at Advocate and supports criminal, fraud, and sexual offences cases, assisting clients at every stage of the process.